 This course focuses on the interplay among states, intergovernmental organizations, civil society organizations, and multinational corporations.
 Cases are drawn from a broad range of issue areas, including economic relations, human rights, peace and security, and the environment.
 The objective is to better understand the dynamics and evolution of formal and informal international institutions and what difference they make, in light of globalization and emerging geopolitical changes.

-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PS 0300 or PS 0500 Course Attributes: DSAS Global Issues General Ed.
+Course Requirements: PREQ: PS 0200 or PS 0300 or PS 0500 or sophomore or above

+Course Attributes: DSAS Global Issues General Ed.
 Requirement, Global Studies, SCI Polymathic Contexts: Global&Cross Cul GE.
 Req., West European Studies